 Definition Services to address the medical needs of the beneficiary provided through direct interventions that are within the scope of the professional practice of a Licensed Registered Nurse (RN) or Licensed Practical Nurse (LPN) during a face-to-face encounter and on a one-to-one basis.
 Prescription Services must be prescribed/ordered by a licensed MD, licensed DO or licensed CRNP enrolled in the MA Program within the scope of his or her practice under state law.
-Provider Qualifications The following may qualify to render nursing services: Licensed Certified Registered Nurse Practitioner (CRNP) Licensed Registered Nurse (RN) Licensed Practical Nurse (LPN) Documentation of Credentials Maintained Onsite Copy of Department of State license showing full name and dates of licensure reflecting the period services were provided.
-Individual or Group Individual only Examples of Services All services must be face-to-face with the beneficiary in order to be compensable: Diagnostic testing such as blood glucose testing, vital signs, etc. Insertion and sterile irrigation of catheters Dressings and wound care Chest wall manipulation-inhalation therapy, suctioning, postural drainage, etc. Positioning and range of motion exercises Oral medication dispensing and/or complex medication administration such as injection, nasal, rectal, intravenous, etc.

-Tracheotomy care, oxygen administration, ventilator care Administering enteral and intravenous total parenteral nutrition Face-to-face assessments and evaluations to determine medical status, identify actual and potential medical needs, planning for nursing and PCA activities, or referral to other SBAP service providers or the IEP team Observation for adverse reactions to medication Educating the student about medications and adherence to medication regimen Medical education provided to students related to health status and treatment.
-For example, teaching a student self-catheterization or self-blood glucose testing, how to determine the amount of insulin needed, and giving self-injections Monitoring the incidence and prevalence of designated health problems or medical conditions, e.g. seizure precautions or extreme lethargy Hands-on assistance, cueing, or supervision of medical services, including catheterizations, suctioning, oxygen administration, and tube feedings.
-Procedure T1003 U3 TM - LPN Service Codes T1002 U3 TM - RN Service T1502 U3 TM - Medication Administration Units of Service Service: 15-minute Unit, Max.
-32 units per Day Medication Administration: Per Encounter, Max.
-15 per Day Forms Nursing Services Log Service Provider Evaluation Log
+Provider The following may qualify to render nursing services: Qualifications Licensed Certified Registered Nurse Practitioner (CRNP) Licensed Registered Nurse (RN) Licensed Practical Nurse (LPN) Documentation Copy of Department of State license showing full name and dates of of Credentials Maintained licensure reflecting the period services were provided.
+Onsite Individual or Individual only Group Delivery All services must be in person with the beneficiary.
+Services delivered Method through telemedicine are NOT compensable.
+Examples of Diagnostic testing such as blood glucose testing, vital signs, etc. Services Insertion and sterile irrigation of catheters Dressings and wound care Chest wall manipulation-inhalation therapy, suctioning, postural drainage, etc. Positioning and range of motion exercises Oral medication dispensing and/or complex medication administration such as injection, nasal, rectal, intravenous, etc. Tracheotomy care, oxygen administration, ventilator care Administering enteral and intravenous total parenteral nutrition Face-to-face assessments and evaluations to determine medical status, identify actual and potential medical needs, planning for nursing and PCA activities, or referral to other SBAP service providers or the IEP team Observation for adverse reactions to medication Educating the student about medications and adherence to medication regimen Medical education provided to students related to health status and treatment.
+For example, teaching a student self-catheterization or self-blood glucose testing, how to determine the amount of insulin needed, and giving self-injections Monitoring the incidence and prevalence of designated health problems or medical conditions, e.g., seizure precautions or extreme lethargy 01

+Hands-on assistance, cueing, or supervision of medical services, including catheterizations, suctioning, oxygen administration, and tube feedings.

+Procedure T1003 U3 TM - LPN Service

+Codes T1002 U3 TM - RN Service

+T1502 U3 TM - Medication Administration

+Units of Service Service: 15-minute Unit, Max.
+32 units per Day

+Medication Administration: Per Encounter, Max.
+15 per Day

+Forms Nursing Services Log

+Service Provider Evaluation Log